SE First Street Improvement Project

 First Phase, 164th Avenue to 177th Avenue

-Construction started in early January 2022.
-The construction contract for this first segment was awarded by the Vancouver City Council to Lee Contractors LLC of Battle Ground, lowest responsive bidder, on Sept.
-20, 2021.
-Construction of this first segment is fully funded as a result of federal grants awarded through the RTC, an earlier state TIB grant, and matching local funds provided by the City’s Street Funding Strategy revenues.
+Construction started in early January 2022 and was competed in 2023.
+Construction of this first segment was realized with funding from federal grants awarded through the RTC, an earlier state TIB grant, and matching local funds provided by the City’s Street Funding Strategy revenues.

 - View general design of project from 162nd Avenue to about 170th Avenue

 - View general design of project from 170th Avenue to 177th Avenue